marblestation/docker-astro/README.md

 docker_astro_container
 ```

-**NOTE**

-If we want to use jupyter notebook, the container should be run with '-p 127.0.0.1:8888:8888' and, once inside, execute:
+**NOTE:** If we want to use jupyter notebook, the container should be run with '-p 127.0.0.1:8888:8888' and, once inside, execute:

 ```bash
 jupyter notebook --ip=*